oxford-pcs/measure_lens_alignment/README.md

 # measure\_lens\_alignment

+Measurement tools to interpret lens measurements from a Wenzel CMM.

 ## Setting up the configuration file

 The configuration JSON file "config.json" contains, amongst other things, the necessary contextual information defining a set of measurements.
 There are four key parameters that are contained with the